Fairblock/docs/docs/ConfidentialStablecoins.md

 **Our thesis**: Confidential by default is the only sustainable model for open finance.

-# Confidential stablecoins powered by Fairblock
+# Defining Confidential Transfers

-Fairblock turns stablecoin payments and transfers confidential by default.
 Amounts and balances are encrypted while addresses stay transparent.
 This combination lets you:
 - Preserve DeFi composability
 - Stay traceable for audits
-- Reveal only what’s needed on a transaction-level, only when it is required
+- Selectively disclose only what’s needed on a transaction-level, only when it is required.

 It is not a mixer and not an anonymity pool.
-It is programmable confidentiality built for real businesses and real finance.
-This approach aligns with the model BIS, ECB, IMF, and others are describing for next-generation payment systems: private to the public and verifiable on demand.
-What this technology enables:
+It is programmable confidentiality built for legitimate businesses and finance.
+This approach aligns with the model BIS, ECB, IMF, and others are describing for next-generation payment systems.

+# Core Applications

 **Payments & Payroll**
 - Confidential salaries for employees, contractors, and KOLs